practicalli/clojure/clojure-spec/index.md

 | Derive code from specifications | Specify a system of record for data structures, internal and external to the system.          |

 * [How do you use clojure.spec - Sean Corfield](https://corfield.org/blog/2019/09/13/using-spec/)

+## Example use cases

+API requests (schema is often used here, but so can spec)

+Checking data pulled from / pushed to message systems (e.g. Kafka, TIBCO)

+Data specifications (eg. Vega-lite)

 ## Example code
 * [practicalli/leveraging-spec](https://github.com/practicalli/leveraging-spec) - basic examples of using spec, following the [Practicalli Spec broadcasts](https://www.youtube.com/playlist?list=PLpr9V-R8ZxiBWGAuncfBRYhZtY5-Bp75s)